igorbasko01/igorbasko01.github.io/_posts/2023-12-25-gpios-orangepi-android.markdown

 ## OrangePi Background
 In my quest for the ideal SBC for this project, I settled on the OrangePi 5B, a choice driven by its impressive performance capabilities — both in terms of CPU and GPU — and its comparatively low cost.

-The OrangePi 5B is equipped with an 8-core CPU and the ARM Mali-G610 GPU, a combination that offers substantial power for demanding applications.
+The OrangePi 5B is equipped with two 4-core CPUs and the ARM Mali-G610 GPU, a combination that offers substantial power for demanding applications.
 This power is further complemented by an onboard NPU, an exciting feature that opens doors for future projects, potentially involving advanced computing tasks like machine learning.

 Another appealing aspect of the OrangePi 5B is its integrated WIFI and Bluetooth functionality.
 This not only allows for versatile communication options with the device but also paves the way for interesting future explorations in wireless connectivity.

-The board typically runs on OrangePi OS (Druid), an Android-based operating system.
+The board typically runs OrangePi OS (Druid), an Android-based operating system.
 This was a key factor in my decision, as I planned to develop a game using Unity.
 The Android platform is known for its compatibility with Unity, promising a smoother development process and optimal performance for the game.

 In summary, the OrangePi 5B struck me as an excellent choice — a robust, feature-rich board available at a competitive price, ideal for both my current needs and future experimentation.

 ## WiringOP
 WiringOP is a pre-installed Android application on the OrangePi Android OS, serving as a gateway to exploring the physical pins of the SBC.
 It provides functionalities to read and write to these pins, offering a visual representation of their states.

-One notable feature of the WiringOP app is a button that displays the state of all the pins, essentially mirroring the output of the command-line instruction gpiox readall.
+One notable feature of the WiringOP app is a button that displays the state of all the pins, essentially mirroring the output of the command-line instruction `gpiox readall`.
 The resulting display looks something like this:

 ```shell
 +------+-----+----------+------+---+  OPi H6  +---+------+----------+-----+------+